dojo/docs/dojox/calendar.rst

 Class                    Description
 ======================== ===========
 MobileCalendar           The mobile specific calendar that defines a column view and a matrix view with touch interactions enabled and specific default renderers.
-MatrixView               The view that display days as a matrix of days.
+MatrixView               The view that displays days as a matrix of days.
 SimpleColumnView         The view that displays each day as a column.
 ColumnView               A SimpleColumnView with a secondary sheet that is showing all day events.
 ColumnViewSecondarySheet A MatrixView designed to be integrated as a secondary sheet of a ColumnView.
+MonthColumnsView         The view that displays each month as a column.
 Mouse                    A mixin that enables interactions on events using the mouse.
 Keyboard                 A mixin that enables interactions on events using the keyboard.
 Touch                    A mixin that enables interactions on events using the touch events